Joseph Armone

-Joseph Armone (September 13, 1917 – February 23, 1992), also known as "Joe Piney" and "Shorty", was an American mobster in the Gambino crime family of New York City who served as underboss between 1986 and 1990, and consigliere from 1990 until his death in 1992.
+Joseph Armone (September 13, 1917 – February 23, 1992), also known as "Joe Piney", was an American mobster in the Gambino crime family of New York City who served as underboss between 1986 and 1990, and consigliere from 1990 until his death in 1992.

 Early life

 Born on the Upper East Side of Manhattan, Armone was raised at 406 East 11th Street.
 He was the younger brother of mobster Stephen Armone, an early member of the Mangano crime family, forerunner of the Gambino family.
 Armone married Josephine DiQuarto and was the father of two children.
 Josephine is a relative of Genovese crime family capo Dominick DiQuarto.
-He is an uncle to Gambino crime family capo Joseph "Joey The Blonde" Giordano.
+He was uncle to Gambino crime family capo Joseph "Joey The Blonde" Giordano.
 A devoted family man, Joseph Armone stayed away from mistresses; Armone and his family lived in Brooklyn.
 He earned his nickname "Piney" in the 1930s by extorting money from Christmas tree vendors.